 Deaf Studies Reference Pages- There are several pages listed here within the website to assist the Student of Deaf Culture with a starting place for their research.

 Sign Language Clip Art-Just for fun..I have added some of my personal Sign Language Clip Art Collection.
 The collection is too big to post in its entirety (I have over 17,000 ASL Clip Art), but I will try to change it out occasionally.
 Some were found throughout the internet, some were modifications, and some were sent to me by friends who know I collect.
 I continue to add to my files, so if you have one you want to share, send it my way! email@example.com

 With overwhelming love and gratitude for my mom...you taught me that love conquers all and perseverence opens doors.

 In loving memory of my dad...Thank you for teaching me to be brave, to have faith, and that in Christ, all things are possible.

 Special thanks to the love of my life.
 Without you, all the rocks in my path would be stumbling blocks...With you, they are stepping stones.
 You are the precious gift God made just for me and ILY Terry.

-Mission Statement: Our goal is to provide the Certified, Professional Sign Language Interpreter that is right for each Deaf/Hearing client interaction and every situation.
-In order to insure our Interpreters are Highly Trained, Qualified, and the Right Choice for your company, we also function as a Research and Professional Development Center for Interpreters.
-We adhere to the Code of Professional Conduct provided by Registry of Interpreters for the Deaf.
+Mission Statement: Our goal is to provide the certified, professional Sign Language Interpreter that is right for each Deaf/Hearing client interaction and every situation.
+In order to insure our Interpreters are highly trained, qualified, and the right choice for your company, we also provide the Research and Professional Development Center for Interpreters.
+We adhere to the Code of Professional Conduct provided by Registry of Interpreters for the Deaf (RID).
 We choose to honor the Deaf and Hearing communities in which we work by encouraging interaction and the pursuit of knowledge of the Deaf Community.
-Since we opened, we have established a Reputation of Excellence and we look forward to building a relationship with you.
+Since we opened, we have established a reputation of excellence and we look forward to building a relationship with you.